shibahmm/Particle-Simulation/README.md

 # **Particle Simulation Project**
-fun stuff but mainly to practice my client/server (API) architecture knowledge
+fun stuff to apply physics and practice my client/server (API) architecture knowledge

 **Short Description**: This project is a particle simulation developed in Java & Processing, where particles move and interact with obstacles in a 2D space.
 You can add, remove particles and manipulate obstacle to visualize dynamic particle physics.
 The project demonstrates concepts such as velocity, gravity, collision, and boundary detection.
 Have fun!